PitchConnect/referee-stats-fogis/CONTRIBUTING.md

    - When replacing a PR with another one, reference both the issue and the PR being replaced
    - Close issues automatically through PR merges when possible
    - Delete branches after merging to keep the repository clean
+   - Update task checkboxes in issues as you complete them

 2. **Markdown Handling**:
    - For complex markdown content (PR descriptions, issue templates, etc.), create temporary markdown files and use them as input